Eitansbd/camp_scheduling_app/README.md

 The data passed into the `Bunk` object includes `name`, `division`, `gender`, `id`.

 I did not test anything because I needed your changes for most of it

+-- add edit button and page to the schedule